heremaps/here-data-sdk-cpp/docs/dataservice-read-catalog-example.md

 # Read example

-This example shows how to retrieve catalog metadata, partition metadata, and partition data using the HERE OLP SDK for C++.
+This example shows how to retrieve catalog configuration, partition metadata, and partition data using the HERE OLP SDK for C++.

-Before you run the example, authorize by replacing the placeholders in `examples/dataservice-read/example.cpp` with your app access key id and secret access key, which you can find on the platform `Apps & keys` page:
+Before you run the example, authorize by replacing the placeholders in `examples/dataservice-read/example.cpp` with your app access key id and access key secret that you can find on the platform `Apps & keys` page:

 ```cpp
 const std::string kKeyId(""); // your here.access.key.id